Trip Facts

 • Full-day guided sightseeing tour with entrance fees

-• 3-night hotel in Kathmandu with breakfast,
+• 3-night in Hotel Tibet or similar in Kathmandu with breakfast,

 • Tea house lodge accommodation during trek on full board